And seen many mistakes.

 Addressing each opportunity mistake alone, will:

 - Make salesforce easier to use.
-That improves user adoption.
+In other words, improve user adoption.

 - Enable more robust opportunity management.
-That increases win rates.
+That improves pipeline management.

 Opportunity Mistake #1 – Badly designed Opportunity Stages

 The standard opportunity stages in salesforce do not fit well with the sales process in many businesses.

 So it is perfectly sensible to change them.